WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/bi-weekly-meetings-2024.md

 ### Who helped you?

-* DS and BGT helped with contract for AM
+* DS and BGT helped with contract for AM (mainly DS!)

 ### What did you achieve?